ABOUT

 I am researching this and many other questions through performances, textile art and installations.

-On the other hand, I work very intuitive and personal by painting and illustrating.
+On the other hand, I work very intuitive and personal by painting, illustrating and embroidery work.
 Although the approach might be different, the value of slowing down and the connection that arises there, remains a very important theme.

-Painting and illustration are ways for me to process.
-This is amplified by the dot-technique I use.
-This repetitive technique requires a lot of time and attention, and because of that it has an almost meditative effect and invites me to slow down.
-In this way I come back home to myself.
+Painting, illustration and embroidery are ways for me to process.
+This is amplified by the manual techniques I use, like the stipple-technique in my drawings, hand-embroidery in my textile work and I am working with natural pigments in both textiles and paintings.
+These repetitive techniques require a lot of time and attention, and because of that it has a meditative effect and invites me to slow down.
+In this way I come back home to myself, and I hope my work invites others to feel the same.